-Our Florida insurance claims law firm represents many clients involved in disputes with their insurance carrier.
-We also receive questions from policyholders who have suffered a loss to their business or home and want to know about their rights and the claims process.
-While many people wait until an actual dispute has occurred to retain an insurance claims professional, such as an insurer dragging its feet, denying a claim or providing a lowball offer, this is not necessarily the best practice.
-Our law firm frequently receives questions regarding the appropriate time to retain an insurance professional such as a public adjuster or insurance claims attorney.
-While it is not necessarily wrong to defer taking such a step until a dispute arises, there are a number of ways that an insurance professional can make the process go more smoothly if you retain the right help at the outset of the claims process.
+While many people wait until an actual dispute has occurred to retain an insurance claims professional, such as an insurer dragging its feet, denying a claim, or making a lowball offer, this is not necessarily the best practice.
+While it is not necessarily wrong to defer taking such a step until a dispute arises, there are a number of ways that an insurance claims professional can make the process go more smoothly if you retain the right help at the outset of the claims process.

 An important justification for working with an experienced insurance claims professional from the outset of your claim is rooted in the quasi-adversarial nature of the insured-insurer relationship.
 Although the flashy commercials on television might claim that you are “in good hands,” the more appropriate description of the insured-insurer relationship might be “sleeping with the enemy.”
 While the insurance carrier is your paid service provider, your interests are directly opposed when you need to make a claim.
 The objective of a policyholder is to recover the full value of his or her loss, but the insurer wants to pay as little as possible or to deny the claim outright.